arashnm80/arashnm80.github.io/quotes.md

 > Am I willing to succeed with cost of everybody disliking me?

 > Everybody thinks their loneliness is the biggest loneliness in the world.

-> When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

-> Fu*k, I only live once.

-> I can do whatever the fu*k I can do.

-> Live a life I can be proud of.

 > think simple and word hard